Skip to main content

 The overhead myth does this.
 The starvation cycle does this.
 The expectation that every dollar must flow directly to programs — never to the systems that deliver them — does this.
 It creates an environment where operational investment is perpetually deferred, where the same $40,000 in annual labour cost reappears next year because there was no budget to eliminate it this year, and where the person who identifies the problem is rarely given the authority or the resources to solve it.

 I navigated this paradox for years.
 I built what I could within the constraints I had: Power Automate workflows, advanced Excel models, purpose-built SQL queries feeding dashboards that gave executives the visibility they needed but could not get from their accounting software.
-These were real solutions to real problems — just constrained by the organizational context I was working in and the tools available at the time.
+These were real solutions to real problems — just constrained by the organisational context I was working in and the tools available at the time.

 03·Chapter